 Consider these important tips:

-- If you were placed on a hold for being a danger to yourself, do not make threats to harm yourself or take action to cause harm during the hold and after your release.
+- If you were placed on hold for being a danger to yourself, do not make threats to harm yourself or take action to cause harm during the hold and after your release.

 - If you were placed on hold for being a danger to others, do not argue with those around you, be respectful, and do not touch anyone unless hospital staff instructs you to do so.

-- If you were placed on a hold for a grave disability, show that you can take care of yourself at the mental health facility by eating, sleeping, and cleaning yourself regularly.
+- If you were placed on hold for a grave disability, show that you can take care of yourself at the mental health facility by eating, sleeping, and cleaning yourself regularly.

 Can an Attorney Help Limit Your Time in a Psychiatric Ward?

+How long can a psych ward keep you in total?
 After you have completed a 72-hour hold in a psych ward, you are legally entitled to a patient’s rights advocate or an attorney, who will work to uphold your legal rights and represent your best interests.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form